-SILVE IS WELL AWARE that transporting Hawali's sacred dance to soil as foreign as France might raise eyebrows among those concerned about the commodification of Hawaiian culture.
-Trained by such eminent kumu hula as Emma Bishop, John Keola Lake and Ellen Castillo, she is quick to refuse the title of kumu for herself and saxys she consults required.
+SILVE IS WELL AWARE that transporting Hawaii's sacred dance to soil as foreign as France might raise eyebrows among those concerned about the commodification of Hawaiian culture.
+Trained by such eminent kumu hula as Emma Bishop, John Keola Lake and Ellen Castillo, she is quick to refuse the title of kumu for herself and says she consults regularly with her teachers on protocol.